 6.)
 Water.
 Keep fruit trees well watered until late fall.
 This is especially important if rainfall is in short supply where you live, or you’ve experienced the drought conditions that so many areas have.
 Water deeply so that the moisture penetrates fully into the root zone.

 7.)
 Fertilization.
 We don’t fertilize.
 We use compost teas and compost.
 In Cold areas as we move closer to colder days and frost, we need to pull back on any fertilizing, so that we don’t develop new growth, which won’t harden off in time for winter.
 In warmer climates, applying compost tea even into November is fine, so long as the temps are constant, and the nights stay in the mid to upper 50’s.
 We recommend using Malibu Compost's Bu's Best Compost Tea for Fruits and Vegetables.
 It feeds the biology in your soil and adds more biology to your soil so that your trees can get the nutrients they need to support the fruit.
 It also improves soil tilth, soil structure, plant growth, water retention, root depth, soil compaction and more.
 ALL FRUIT TREES should also get a good 1/2”-1” of compost in the fall.
-We recommend using Malibu Compost's Bu's Blend Biodynamic Compost to feed the soil until the night temps slow the microbial growth to a halt.
+We recommend using the best organic compost, Malibu Compost's Bu's Blend Biodynamic Compost, to feed the soil until the night temps slow the microbial growth to a halt.
 It also breaks up clay soil, repairs damaged and compacted soil, helps roots spread easily, helps water to drain and much more.
 This will also give you a good jump on getting the garden going next spring.

 8.)
 Pest Control.
 Fall is a good time to apply an insect barrier, such as Tanglefoot, for such pests such as gypsy moths, cankerworms, weevils, ants, caterpillars, moths and cutworms.
 We find that the sticky solution is long-lasting and weatherproof and traps bugs as they crawl up the tree to find winter hiding spots.
 Sorry Pests!